Treble-chasing Bayern thrash Gladbach

 Left-back David Alaba, returning from a back injury, scored Bayern's fourth from outside the area on 67 minutes with a fierce shot off his right foot.

-Not to be outdone Lewandowski, sporting a black eye from Wednesday's Champions League clash against Sevilla, came on for Wagner to score Bayern's fifth, his 36th goal this season.
+Not to be outdone Lewandowski, sporting a black eye from Wednesday's Champions League clash against Sevilla, came on for Wagner to score Bayern's fifth.

-"We made seven changes from the team against Sevilla, there is a harmony and a great atmosphere in the team," said Bayern coach Jupp Heynckes.
+The Poland striker hit his 36th goal this season by burying Joshua Kimmich's cross into the bottom corner eight minutes from time.

 The emphatic victory leaves Bayern a massive 23 points clear in the table with second-placed Schalke hosting Borussia Dortmund on Sunday in the Ruhr derby.

-Niko Kovac insisted Eintracht Frankfurt won't use his appointment as Bayern coach for next season as an excuse for their 4-1 thrashing at Bayer Leverkusen.
+Earlier, Niko Kovac insisted Eintracht Frankfurt won't use his appointment as Bayern coach for next season as an excuse, despite their 4-1 thrashing at Bayer Leverkusen.

 Frankfurt's plans for next season were thrown into chaos on Friday when Bayern confirmed Kovac, 46, will join them to replace Heynckes as coach in 2018/19.